francesco-pecora/csc382-lab2/README.md

 What to turn in:

-- Well documented source code in C++
+- Well documented source code in Python

 - Report the number of steps and the CPU running time in a table (Add this result in your previous table).